2006 European Athletics Championships – Men's 10,000 metres

 The men's 10,000 metres at the 2006 European Athletics Championships were held at the Ullevi on August 8.

 After an attempted breakaway started by Swiss Christian Belz with one and a half laps to go, Martínez and de la Ossa caught up with him, with German Fitschen falling away but catching up again before the final curve.
-He then outsprinted the two Spaniards to take a "shock" gold.
+He then outsprinted the two Spaniards to take "shock" gold.